-Designers miss the mark when they try to design apps aimed at children from an adult perspective.
+Designers can miss the mark when they try to design apps aimed at children from an adult perspective.

 Kids are more imaginative and physical than adults.
-Designers need to “try to surprise them, and make systems that give them freedom so they can explore, and be creative within your app,” Guerrero said.
+Designers need to “try to surprise them, and create systems that give them freedom so they can explore, and be creative within the app,” Guerrero said.

 Pierre Abel reminds designers that the app must also please parents because it’s not the kids who are buying it, which can make things a bit challenging.
-To circumvent this obstacle, Hopscotch, an app that teaches people how to code, gather as much feedback as possible from a wide variety of people in different contexts.
+To circumvent this obstacle, Hopscotch, an app that teaches people how to code, gathers as much feedback as possible from a wide variety of people in different contexts.

-Conrad highly recommends getting as much feedback as possible from kids, teachers and parents, in a variety of different contexts.
+It’s highly recommended to get as much feedback as possible from kids, teachers, and parents in a variety of different contexts.
 When designers build apps for kids, the app will be less likely to have biases if app designers actively seek out the opinions of diverse groups of people.

 Limiting available interactions because they don’t fit into “reality” could prove to be an unfortunate practice when building apps for kids.
-For example, making some clothes items available to only certain characters or not being able to do things just because you can’t do it in reality.
+For example, making some clothes only available to certain characters, or not being able to do things just because you can’t do it in reality.

 “One feature in Toca Boca apps that kids love is being able to stack many items on top of each other, such as hats or scoops of ice cream.
 It’s hard to do that in real life but kids don’t care about that, they just want to play and have fun,” he said.
 “Challenging the norms can often give an interesting perspective on play, and usually challenging norms is fun too.”

-And Papert wouldn’t recommend that you take a play from curriculum designers’ playbooks, but instead look to game designers and developers for guidance.
+Papert wouldn’t recommend that designers take a play from curriculum designers’ playbooks, but instead look to game designers and developers for guidance.

-Abel recommends keeping ads out of children’s apps because they just aren’t prepared to handle it.
+Pierre Abel recommends keeping ads out of children’s apps because they just aren’t prepared to handle it.
 A dad agrees and shamelessly called out the kids’ app Talking Tom Cat 2 on Smashing Magazine.

-While this means designing children’s apps can reap you massive monetary rewards, it also—and arguably most importantly—means app creators have the potential to influence an entire generation.
+While this means building apps for kids can reap massive monetary rewards, it also—and arguably most importantly—means that app creators have the potential to influence an entire generation.
 It’s a big responsibility, and designers ought to tread carefully.

 • • •